-The Center for Academic Technology (CAT) champions Learning through the effective use of educational technology by collaborating with the Butler community to foster 21st-century skills and to nurture innovation.
-In particular, we support student learning by working with faculty and academic staff to promote thoughtful and effective use of academic technology.
+The Center for Academic Technology (CAT) promotes teaching and learning through the effective use of academic technology and learning design.
+In particular, we support student learning by working with faculty and academic staff to promote thoughtful and effective use of academic technology and instructional approaches.
 CAT is housed on the third floor of Irwin Library and is a division of Academic Affairs.

 The four core values of CAT are:

 - The Facilitation of Effective Integration of Technology

 - The Appreciation of Inquiry and Reflective Practice

 See the CAT Core Values document that expands on these four ideas.

 CAT consists of the Academic Technology Specialist (ATS) and Instructional Designer teams.
 Academic Technology Specialists have the ability to consult on the major Butler University academic systems, each ATS has an area of specialty.
 Instructional Designers have expertise in all matters of course design, assessment, and online learning.
 Learn more about our staff by visiting the biography pages linked below.

 See the CAT Partners page for more detailed information about CAT's strategic partners.
 Partners include:

 - Butler Libraries